 • Call the police and an ambulance if necessary.

 • Take pictures and notes of the scene to use as evidence.

 • See a doctor to assess any potential injuries.

 • Contact an experienced attorney.

 You should definitely seek professional medical attention after an accident, even if you don’t think you’ve been injured.
 It can take several days for some accident-related injuries to manifest themselves.

 Rivas Law Group Can Find the Truth in Multiple Vehicle Accident Claims

 Don’t put off seeking legal help after being injured in an auto accident, especially one that involved more than two vehicles.
 The longer you wait, the more difficult it will be to gather critical evidence in establishing your claim.

 If you have been injured in an auto accident that involved more than two vehicles, you’ll want an attorney at your side with the skills and resources to investigate and unravel even the most complicated multiple vehicle accident scenes without missing a detail.
-Lakeland car accident lawyer Tania Rivas and the Rivas Law Group have extensive experience investigating multiple vehicle accidents and using that evidence to obtain the highest compensation possible for their clients’ damages.
+Lutz car accident lawyer Tania Rivas and the Rivas Law Group have extensive experience investigating multiple vehicle accidents and using that evidence to obtain the highest compensation possible for their clients’ damages.
 Contact Rivas Law Group today to schedule a free consultation.